DanielJMorrissey/migraineDiary_x21118701/README.md

 - A laravel project should be created
 - cd into project
 - Enter the command: php artisan serve
-- A URL should be provided, copy and paste into the browser
+- A URL (something like: http://127.0.0.1:8000) should be provided, copy and paste into the browser
 - A laravel splash page should be displayed
 - Visit the [Laravel Documentation](https://laravel.com/docs/9.x) for other configurations